SynaneticsLtd/syn-support-portainer-concept/README.md

 4. **Review Existing Environments**
    - Assess how customized they are.
-   - Investigate how `docker-compose` can be altered to include Watchtower.
+   - Investigate how `docker-compose` can be altered to include portainer.
    - Preliminary findings suggest minimal interference from Watchtower in functionality - although it does appear to set its own network?

 5. **Configuration Monitoring Solutions**